 - Will not fit an AR

-And that concludes our list of the top three best muzzle brakes for your .450 Bushmaster rifle.
-Any one of the three muzzle brakes that we have covered here today represents a solid option, or alternatively, you can follow the buyer’s guide that we listed out before in order to choose a solid muzzle brake as well.
+And that concludes our list of the best muzzle brakes for your .450 Bushmaster rifle.
+Any one of the muzzle brakes we covered here today is a solid option.
+But for my top pick, I’d go for the .450 Bushmaster Competition Muzzle Brake 5/8×32

 Remember, while a muzzle brake may not be totally necessary for your .450 Bushmaster rifle, it will still be a very handy accessory to have if you want to reduce the recoil out of your rifle as much as possible.